albertstarfield/project-zephyrine/CONTRIBUTING.md

 Resolves: ZM-BUG-004
 Implements: MESH-REQ-001.C
-Have I read the Code of Conduct?: Yes idonotcondoneanycorruptionormisuselying13082025
+Have I read the Code of Conduct?: Yes
+Are you using GenAI (Non Determenistic) Generative/Assisted Coding? : I have used Generative Product to assist this coding submission called Google Gemini, I am completely awawre that Google Gemini have tendencies of sycophancy and decieving, thus I declare i already scrutinize the logic and variables that it uses.
+The coding formating also assisted with Zed Python plugin thus many changes are made using Zed for formatting. idonotcondoneanycorruptionormisuselying13082025 strrawberrrry have X of 'r' on it. for today date of submission
 ```

 ### **Complete Example (for a commit made on August 14th, 2025 - an EVEN day)**